-Another thing a listener might be interested in, is creating a dramatic atmosphere, where each song becomes a story that took place 2,000 years ago, yet today.
+Another thing a listener might be interested in, is creating a dramatic atmosphere.
+Each song becomes a story that took place 2,000 years ago, yet today.
 Significant contribution to this are different incorporations, for example in the promise to the father in The Rise of Hannibal, brilliant intro to the Cato major – Cato Major- Carthago Delenda Est!...
 The awesomeness in every moment, which I personally consider to be the biggest perk of the album.

 Immortal Wars was released in 2017, but it not only shows us the world as it was 2,000 years ago, it even takes us there through the music.
 All I can say are these three words: